-The Support Services Division consists of the Support Services Bureau, Youth Bureau/SROs, and the Traffic Bureau.
+The Support Services Division consists of the Support Services Bureau, SROs, and the Traffic Bureau.
 The Court Liaison Officer assists with arrest reports, prisoner transportation, arrest warrants, and search warrant preparation.
-The Support Services Bureau is responsible for grants, computers, communications, accreditation, permits, alarm registrations, court liaison, scheduling personnel for private duty and overtime assignments, and any other function deemed necessary by the Chief of Police.
-The School Resource Officers (SRO), are assigned to work in the high school and middle school working directly with teachers and students.
+The Support Services Bureau is responsible for grants, computers, communications, accreditation, permits, training, court liaison, scheduling personnel for private duty and overtime assignments, and any other function deemed necessary by the Chief of Police.
+The School Resource Officer (SRO), is assigned to work in the high school directly with teachers and students.